JetBrains/kotlin/kotlin-native/NEW_MM.md

 ```
 -Xbinary=freezing=disabled
 ```

-> **NOTE**: this option works only with the new MM.
+> **NOTE**: this option works only with the new memory model.

 If you want not just workaround the problem, but track down the source of the exceptions, then [`ensureNeverFrozen`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/ensure-never-frozen.html) is your best friend.

 ## Feedback

-We measured performance regressions with a slowdown up to a factor of 5.
-If you observe anything more significant, please report to the [performance meta issue](https://youtrack.jetbrains.com/issue/KT-48526).
+If you encounter performance regressions with a slowdown of more than a factor of 5, report to [this performance meta issue](https://youtrack.jetbrains.com/issue/KT-48526).

-You can report other issues with migration to the new MM to [this meta issue](https://youtrack.jetbrains.com/issue/KT-48525).
+You can report other issues with migration to the new memory model to [this meta issue](https://youtrack.jetbrains.com/issue/KT-48525).